PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-11 08:18:34
+Last updated: 2024-04-11 08:20:25
-Random Quote: The end of a rope has been this man's destiny since the night he was born. - Chester Campbell
+Random Quote: If you think this has a happy ending, you haven't been paying attention.  -  Ramsay Bolton